 - Pumpkin puree – Make sure you use puree and not pie mix which has added ingredients.
 And make sure it’s room temperature.

-- Pumpkin pie spice – Pumpkin rolls wouldn’t be complete without this spice added.
-I’ll give you substitutions in the recipe if you don’t have on hand!
+- Pumpkin pie spice – I’ll give you substitutions in the recipe if you don’t have on hand!

 - White whole wheat flour – You can always substitute this with whole wheat flour instead.
 I recommend weighing your flour instead of by volume, for best accuracy.
 Too much flour added can result in dense bread rolls instead of fluffy ones.